NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/pass-through.md

 # Introduction

 Pass through mode is used to connect any Modbus RS485 networks together wirelessly over LoRa.
 It can connect any number over wired RS485 networks together as long as there are no conflicting addresses.
-It can also support up to the normal amount of Modbus slave devices of 247 with just one Rubix IO16.
+It can also support up to the normal amount of Modbus slave devices of 247 with just one Rubix IO.
 Since the Rubix Compute and Rubix IO16 are communicating over LoRa, their baud rates are independent of one another and do not have to match. <br/>

-The Rubix IO16 in pass-through mode should match the other devices on the RS485 network it is connected to.
+The Rubix IO in pass-through mode should match the other devices on the RS485 network it is connected to.

-I.e. a Modbus power meter is on address 2, baud rate 9600, the R-IO should be set to baud rate 9600. <br/>
+Example: A Modbus power meter is on address 2, baud rate 9600, the Rubix IO should be set to baud rate 9600. <br/>
 When creating the Modbus network on the client/platform, the baud rate should be set to 38400 as this is the required setting for the Rubix Compute.